-\ It is possible to perform an accurate RT session from an autonomous-positioned base station point if the correct position can be introduced to the project in the data collector or in the office software later.
+It is possible to perform an accurate RT session from an autonomous-positioned base station point if the correct position can be introduced to the project in the data collector or in the office software later.

 The autonomous base position is usually taken by selecting the position displayed after the coordinates "settle down" or start to show less variation from interval to interval- typically 30 seconds or less.
-Since the rover-generated positions are the result of a vector relative to the base station, the translation of the autonomous base position to a known position simply shifts the 3-D vectors in the initial X,Y,Z ECEF coordinates to originate at the new X,Y,Z ECEF coordinates and the field firmware or office software updates the RT positions accordingly, displaying the data in the user selected projection..
+Since the rover-generated positions are the result of a vector relative to the base station, the translation of the autonomous base position to a known position simply shifts the 3-D vectors to originate at the new coordinates and the field firmware or office software updates the RT positions accordingly.